oblivia-simplex/Narrativity/1_lu.md

-First there was this thing, this experience, that I felt myself having at last.
+**First there was this thing**, this experience, that I felt myself having at last.
 I had felt the experience coming on for some time, without knowing quite what it was about to be, what it might resemble, or when exactly it might arrive.
 Perhaps I had read about it once, glimpsed a